P6: Composable and Predictable Command Structure

 Anti-Patterns

-Measured by check IDs p6-sigpipe, p6-no-color, p6-completions, p6-timeout, p6-agents-md.
-Run agentnative check --principle 6 . against your CLI to see each.
+Measured by audit IDs p6-sigpipe, p6-no-color, p6-completions, p6-timeout, p6-agents-md.
+Run anc audit --principle 6 . against the CLI under test to see each.